SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 This step could be useful **if you plan to remove/reinstall SickChill** and you would like to _"start fresh"_.

-(also, this could be the case if you are migrating to SickChill from the previous version formerly named SickRage)
+(also, this could be the case if you are migrating to SickChill from other Sick iterations)

 ```

-systemctl stop sickrage
+systemctl stop sickchill
-chkconfig sickrage off
+chkconfig sickchill off
 systemctl daemon-reload
 systemctl reset-failed